luciebinder/diler-digital-literacy-new/lecture/content/literature/scientific_paper.md

 #### 9. Allocate time where it matters: Title, abstract, figures, and outlining

-It's paramount to emphasize the central logic that underlies the scientific claim, the main message of the paper.
+It's paramount to emphasize the **central logic** that underlies the scientific claim, the **main message** of the paper.
 Reflections on the logic behind the paper connect the experimental phase with the paper-writing phase.

 You should aim to:

-- allocate time based on presumptive importance.
+- allocate time based on presumptive importance

-- title, abstract, figures vs. rest/methods (not ideal but unfortunately the default for most readers)
+    - **title, abstract, figures** vs. rest/methods (not ideal but unfortunately the default for most readers)

-plan before producing
+Plan before producing

-- make an outline
+- make an **outline**
   - informal sentence for each planned paragraph
 - (potentially) start the process around the description of each result
 - each paragraph has a defined role ideally defined at the outline stage